invesdwin/invesdwin-context/README.md

 ## Parent Pom

-When setting up modules or distributions it is recommended to make invesdwin-context-parent the parent pom of the specific module/distribution pom.xml.
+When setting up modules or distributions it is recommended to make invesdwin-context-parent the parent pom of your specific module/distribution pom.xml.
 This provides the following benefits respectively.
 This enables:
 - common configurations for quality assurancy plugins in maven and eclipse
 - handles the eclipse project settings and git ignores automatically using the invesdwin-maven-plugin (which is required to make the JAXB-Generator work properly or else the invesdwin.xjb is missing)
 - automatically fixes umlauts in properties files